Temporary Hair Loss: Causes and Treatments

 Adjusting your diet to include nutrients such as iron or protein

-Using hair growth vitamins or other nutritional supplements
+Using hair growth vitamins (like our biotin gummies) or other nutritional supplements

 Taking medication to address a hormonal or metabolic condition

-Changing from an existing medication to a one that doesn’t affect hair growth
+Changing from an existing medication to one that doesn’t affect hair growth

-When telogen effluvium is caused by surgery or an illness, your hair may start to grow naturally as you recover, without any need for active treatment.
+When telogen effluvium is caused by surgery or an illness, your hair may start to grow naturally as you recover without any need for active treatment.
+No need to start saving for a hair transplant — your hair should eventually return to its former glory!

 For other forms of temporary hair loss, you may need to use certain medications to control hair shedding and promote hair growth.

-Tinea capitis, on the other hand, is treated using oral antifungal medication, topical medication and hair care products such as antifungal shampoo.
+Tinea capitis is treated using oral antifungal medication, topical medication and hair care products such as antifungal shampoo.

 After you’ve treated the underlying cause of your temporary hair loss, hair growth medications like minoxidil can help to stimulate hair regrowth and restore your hair’s normal thickness and density.